spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_step.rst

 This step uses the following logic to apply the appropriate algorithm to the input data:

 #.
-Interpret inputs (ASN table, ModelContainer or CubeModel)
+Interpret inputs (Association, ModelContainer, ModelLibrary, or CubeModel)
    to identify all input observations to be processed

 #.
-Read in type of exposures in input by interpreting ``meta.exposure.type`` from inputs

-#.
 Read in parameters set by user

 #.
-Select outlier detection algorithm based on exposure type
+Select outlier detection algorithm based on exposure type in input model ``meta.exposure.type``:

-   - **Images**: like those taken with NIRCam, will use :py:mod:`~jwst.outlier_detection.outlier_detection.OutlierDetection` as described in :ref:`outlier-detection-imaging`
+   - **Images**: will use :py:mod:`~jwst.outlier_detection.outlier_detection.OutlierDetection` as described in :ref:`outlier-detection-imaging`
    - **Coronagraphic observations**: